11nishant/AI-Enhanced-Business-Insights-Information-Retrieval-System/README.md

 # Modern Information Retrieval
-This repository contains the project code for the course Modern Information Retrieval at Sharif University of Technology.
+This repository contains the project code for the course Modern Information Retrieval(MIR-2023) at Sharif University of Technology.
 The project is about implementing a information retrieval system and other related works on data like clustering, classification, recommendation, ranking using machine learning methods.

 The data used in the project are scientific articles extracted from the <a href="https://www.semanticscholar.org/">Semantic Scholar</a> website.
 The project is implemented using `Python` and its libraries.